How Many Times You Do An Exercise Actually Matters – Find Out Now

 In the end, the question of how many times you do an exercise isn’t about counting.
 It’s about understanding that consistency is the secret ingredient.

 You don’t need to be perfect.
-Think about it: you just need to keep going.
-The more you practice, the more natural it becomes.
+In real terms, the more you practice, the more natural it becomes.
+So naturally, you just need to keep going.
 And that’s the real power of repetition.

 So, the next time you think about skipping an exercise, remember: it